SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    operator precedence and we do a second phase of parsing that builds something that's a more traditional tree.

-..
-You're going to care about this if you're adding new operators -- it's not a high priority.
-We could probably loosely describe this process by saying that the parser handles it as a flat list and then applies the operator precedence to make a more typical parse tree.
-   At some point, we will probably have to document the syntax around creating operators.
-This may need to be discussed in the Language Guide in respect to the spacing rules -- ``x + y * z`` is different from ``x + y* z``.

 .. note::

     At parse time,